Community Assistance Awards

 Because they support initiatives designed and implemented by individuals who know their community's needs best, Community Assistance Awards help leverage funds in a manner that does the most good.

 Eligible projects must address one of Alpha Kappa Alpha Sorority's Signature Program Initiatives.

-Community Assistance Award applications and supporting documents had a postmark deadline of August 15, 2013.
-Awards will be announced in December 2013.
+Community Assistance Award applications and supporting documents have a postmark deadline of August 15, 2014.
+Awards will be announced in December 2014.